techidaily/site-games-able/source/_posts/affordable-4k-graphics-at-the-consumer-level.md

  Choosing the right graphics card for you is highly dependent on what you use your desktop computer for, as well as your budget.
 There are tons of options out there when it comes to buying a new graphics card, with a wide range of prices.
 It can often be all too easy to buy a GPU that is wildly overpowered for what you need it for.

  If you are looking to play games, but don't have the budget for a high-end NVIDIA card, thankfully Intel has finally joined the GPU party.
 The Intel Arc A770 Limited Edition offers incredible performance with a whopping 16GB of VRAM, all for an impressively low price.
-Not only does this give gamers another option when picking a new[budget graphics card](https://www.makeuseof.com/tag/best-budget-graphics-card/) , but it also provides NVIDIA and AMD with some much-needed competition to help push the companies to build better hardware at more competitive prices.
+Not only does this give gamers another option when picking a new [budget graphics card](https://www.makeuseof.com/tag/best-budget-graphics-card/) , but it also provides NVIDIA and AMD with some much-needed competition to help push the companies to build better hardware at more competitive prices.

  For fans of AMD, perhaps it's time to consider upgrading to AMDs latest flagship graphics card, the ASUS TUF Gaming Radeon RX 7900 XTX OC Edition.
 Not only does it offer incredible 4K gaming performance, as well as having impressive overclocking potential, but it also comes at a fraction of the price of NVIDIAs 40 series cards.